Skip to Content

 Off-Road Capability

-Truck campers have more off-road capabilities than travel trailers.
-Many pickup trucks come equipped with 4-wheel drive.
-This gives you more traction in muddy, snowy, icy, sandy, or rocky conditions.
-The ground clearance offered by trucks, combined with their sturdy build and longer travel suspension makes them perfect for navigating uneven terrain.
-With a truck and camper, you can enjoy overlanding.
+A truck with a camper campers is more off-road capable than a truck with a travel trailer.
+Many pickup trucks come with 4-wheel drive.
+This gives you more traction in muddy, snowy, icy, or sandy conditions.
+Trucks also have more ground clearance.
+In addition, trucks have a sturdy build and longer travel suspension.
+This makes navigating uneven terrain a little easier.
+With a truck and camper, you can go overlanding.

-Off-roading with a truck camper allows you to reach remote and isolated spots that would be inaccessible with other types of RVs.
-You can drive on public lands on forestry roads and fire roads and access disperse campsites.
+A truck camper allows you to reach remote and isolated campsites that wouldn’t be accessible with other types of RVs.
+You can drive on public lands, forestry roads, fire roads to access disperse campsites.
 As an added bonus, these types of campsites are usually free.

 An off-road travel trailer for overlanding